LeetLLM

 Answer cites last year's resolution windowIndex overwrote or failed to filter superseded policiesKeep versioned records and filter by effective date

-Restricted merchant rule appears in promptPermission check happened after retrievalFilter candidates inside the retrieval boundary
+Restricted admin-only rule appears in promptPermission check happened after retrievalFilter candidates inside the retrieval boundary

 Correct policy isn't enough to explain a responseCitation IDs weren't carried into packed context and traceKeep stable chunk and parent identifiers end to end